bnchdrff/dockerfiles/README.md

 The script `www-and-db.sh` runs this container (after you build it with `docker build -t thermitic/drupal-docker .`) and then creates and links a MariaDB container.
 An example of how to use this linked database server in a Drupal deployment is `gnl.sh`.

-The nginx and php configuration is yanked from [Omega8's Drupal Aegir hosting systems](https://github.com/omega8cc/nginx-for-drupal), but with the aegir bits and some other stuff left out.
+The nginx and php configuration is from [perusio's repo](https://github.com/perusio/drupal-with-nginx).

 ## Why?